 In 2018, MGM Resorts opened a BetMGM sportsbook in its Borgata Casino Hotel in AC, making it one of the first providers to open a sportsbook in New Jersey.
 It includes a massive LED television wall, betting kiosks, and a VIP lounge.
 The casino’s original racebook is situated right next to the sportsbook.

 Resorts Casino, which is owned by online gaming operator Mohegan Sun, first began accepting bets in 2018.
 DraftKings’ only retail location in New Jersey, the 5,000-square-foot sportsbook boasts an ultra-HD television wall, a bar, VIP areas, and 24-hour betting kiosks.

 FanDuel Sportsbook – The Meadowlands Racetrack, East Rutherford, New Jersey

-FanDuel’s first retail location in New Jersey was the sportsbook at Meadowlands Racetrack located in East Rutherford and is one of the closest sportsbook to New York State.
+FanDuel’s first retail location in New Jersey was the sportsbook at Meadowlands Racetrack located in East Rutherford, and is one of the closest sportsbooks to New York State.